oracle-livelabs/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 8. Fill the **Connection URL** field with "https://objectstorage.us-phoenix-1.oraclecloud.com"
     ![Read File From Storage Bucket connection details](./images/esk-connection2-url.png " ")

-9. Fill the Tenancy OCID, User OCID, fingerprint and upload the **call-center-analytics-api-key-private.pem** created in Task 0.
+9. Fill the Tenancy OCID, User OCID, fingerprint and upload the **call-center-analytics-api-key-private.pem** created in Lab 1.
 Then click on Test button.
     ![Read File From Storage Bucket connection details](./images/esk-connection2-test.png " ")

 10. After the Test is successfull, click save.